The little red wagon has been an icon of childhood for nearly a century, but these days, some options are a little more high tech.

 It doesn’t have as many of the comfort riding features as other wagons, but durable, virtually mess-proof fabric make it great for carrying just about anything.
 This wagon is awesome for kids to bring their stuff in during sporting, tailgating and other outdoor events, and a folding side table features cup holders and a coveted spot for a cell phone.
 Convenient features like that have earned it our Best Wagon for Bigger Kids badge.

-Watch Out For: Even though kids can be pulled in it, it’s more for cargo and doesn’t have very many comfort features.
+- Even though kids can be pulled in it, it’s more for cargo and doesn’t have very many comfort features

 - Age appropriate: Do you have younger kids who would do better with a starter or stroller wagon?
 Stroller wagon hybrids are great for younger kids, especially in pairs, but if your kids are older, you will want something sturdier, like the Radio Flyer or Mac Sports Collapsible Folding Wagon.